hyejoonhwang/itp-blog/content/Intro to PComp/Midterm Project - Mystery Die.md

 After the talk with Jeff, I tried option 1.and 2., but it didn't work.
 I'm assuming wiring soundboard vol+ pin to arduino digital pin caused the same issue with what I tried last night trying to make the sound board Serial mode which caused it to not receive on/off data from arduino.

-So my only option left was to get a speaker that has headphone jack and connect it to the soundboard.
-Michael Culleton(2nd year) told me I could check out JBL speaker and grab a headphone jack female adapter connecter from the shop yellow bin.
-So I grabbed all the components and wired up the female adapter and soldered the wires to soundboard(ground, L and R).
+So my only option left was to get a speaker that has headphone jack and connect it to the soundboard. ==Michael Culleton(2nd year) told me I could check out JBL speaker and grab a headphone jack female adapter connecter from the shop yellow bin.== So I grabbed all the components and wired up the female adapter and soldered the wires to soundboard(ground, L and R).

 ![[WhatsApp Image 2025-10-23 at 21.33.16_4a52346c.jpg]]![[Pasted image 20251023203928.png]]